 Select the gradient map you created and accept.

-Finally, put the finishing touches on your illustration by adding or removing layers of light and shadow, but already working on the new layer.
-Do not forget to correct some errors that may occur.
-Like shadows or highlights where they shouldn't be.
+Finally, give your illustration the finishing touches by adding or removing layers of light and shadow, but already working on the new layer.
+Don't forget to correct any errors that may appear, such as shadows or lights where they shouldn't be.
 You can also correct the tone.

 The process is exactly the same, but with slight differences when creating the gradient map.

-Iridescence is an optical effect in which the light will be visible depending on the angle of how it is observed, that is, the variation of tones will change depending on the angle, that is why, when observing this effect, the range of colors will vary being affected. not only by its environment but by our own perception.
+Iridescence is an optical effect in which light will be visible depending on the angle from which it is observed, meaning the variation of tones will change depending on the angle.
+That is why, when observing this effect, the range of colors will vary, being affected not only by its surroundings but also by our own perception.

-The layering system is placed exactly the same as with satin fabric.
+The layer system is placed exactly the same as with satin fabric.

-Base an intermediate color, a layer of dark shadows (not as dark as satin) and on top a layer of lights not so accentuated or bright.
+An intermediate base color, a layer of dark shadows (not as dark as in satin), and on top, a layer of not-so-accentuated or bright lights.

-To create this gradient map, follow the same process that I did above, but this time the value map goes in this direction:
+To create this gradient map, follow the same process I described above, but this time the value map goes in this direction:

-The colors you choose must also be desaturated and take into account the strip of a light color interposed between the darkest and the lightest tone, because precisely that effect makes it stand out from satin or other types of finishes.
+The colors you choose should also be desaturated, and keep in mind the strip of light color interposed between the darkest and lightest tone, because precisely that effect makes it different from satin or other types of finishes.

-This effect is very complex and requires a lot of study because it happens that the stripes of light cannot be placed anywhere, like the satin effect, where the light is painted on the surface of what simulated to be fabric and the most intense shadows are painted in the part where there was no light.
-Iridescence doesn't necessarily follow those rules.
-The brightest band of light is not placed next to the darkest point.
+This effect is very complex and requires a lot of study because the light strips cannot be placed just anywhere, unlike the satin effect, where light is painted on the surface of what simulated fabric and the most intense shadows were painted where there was no light.
+Iridescence does not necessarily follow those rules.
+The lightest strip of light is not placed next to the darkest point.

 Since I know this is a bit difficult to understand, I found some gradient maps that you can download from the Assets library.

-Studying these will help you a lot so that you can create your own gradient maps with this effect or use these that are available as a free download.
+Studying these will be very helpful for you to create your own gradient maps with this effect or use these that are available for free download.

-The friendly user who created these maps is: westdogalcohol
+The kind user who created these maps is: westdogalcohol

 Don't forget to use and credit your references. <3

-I think that using gradient maps is easy and helps a lot to make incredible finishes that seem very complicated at first glance.
+I think using gradient maps is simple and helps a lot to create incredible finishes that at first seem very complicated.

-I hope I helped you with my tutorial. 😊
+I hope I have helped you with my tutorial. 😊

 I wish you much success!